-Meet Hope Hicks, the White House communications director
+Meet Hope Hicks, the outgoing White House communications director

-Starting with the administration as director of strategic communications, Hope Hicks has been a regular presence in the White House and is seen as being in the inner circle of Trump's advisers.
-She now has her most senior role to date, as she has been named the permanent White House communications director.
+Starting with the administration as director of strategic communications, Hicks had been a regular presence in the White House and was seen as being in the inner circle of Trump's advisers.
+She was named the permanent White House communications director in September.
 She was previously given the role on an interim basis.

 She began her career in public relations, entering the larger Trump orbit when she worked with the Trump Organization and Ivanka Trump's fashion line.

-In April 2015, two months before Donald Trump announced his presidential bid, Hicks, at the time the Trump Organization's director of communications, was featured on the line's style blog.
-A post showed her in a light teal shift dress from the line and said her "typical workday could include a major meeting, an all-day event or even an out-of-state trip."
+In April 2015, two months before now-President Trump announced his presidential bid, Hicks, at the time the Trump Organization's director of communications, was featured on the line's style blog.

 Hicks and Ivanka Trump, the president's elder daughter, appear to have maintained a good relationship.
 Ivanka Trump tweeted a congratulatory message to Hicks when she was included on Forbes' 30 Under 30 list in January.